Chloe Maxmin Awtt Portrait

 Maxmin was recognized by Rolling Stone Magazine in 2013 for her divestment advocacy.
 She told the magazine that “[t]he fossil fuel industry has a stranglehold on the system, so we’re going to bypass it.”
 She also received a Brower Youth Award from the Earth Island Institute that same year, recognizing her environmental and social justice activism.

-Now in the Maine legislature, Maxmin has introduced a bill that would bring the Green New Deal to Maine.
-This is a comprehensive, progressive idea that would push the United States to tackle climate change through aggressive policy prescriptions and the rapid expansion of the green energy and green technology industries.
-Maxmin’s bill has been tailored specifically to meet the needs of Mainers and has won support from the state’s chapter of the AFL-CIO.
+As a legislator, Maxmin introduced a bill to bring the Green New Deal to Maine.
+This was a comprehensive, progressive effort to push the United States to tackle climate change through aggressive policy prescriptions and the rapid expansion of the green energy and green technology industries.
+Maxmin’s bill was tailored specifically to meet the needs of Mainers and won support from the state’s chapter of the AFL-CIO.
 Maxmin is clear about the need to move boldly in addressing climate change, while also addressing the economic challenges of rural communities.
-“Here in my district,” she observes, “so much of our livelihoods and our well-being centers around a healthy planet… [I]t’s part of our world in a really profound and beautiful way.
-But it’s also hard because we are in a community that has very deep financial struggles….
+“Here in my district,” she observed, “so much of our livelihoods and our well-being centers around a healthy planet . . .
+[I]t’s part of our world in a really profound and beautiful way.
+But it’s also hard because we are in a community that has very deep financial struggles. . . .
 Emphasizing the social justice impact of environmentalism is so important – especially in rural communities whose livelihoods depend on the environment but who are struggling in other real ways, too.”
+Maine’s Green New Deal became law in 2019.

 Programs